Nested ensemble Kalman filter for static parameter inference in nonlinear state-space models: Introduction

 Our contribution is a scheme for state and parameter filtering in which parameter particles are weighted by an approximate observed-data likelihood contribution, computed using the EnKF.
 Parameter rejuvenation mutates particles through a Metropolis-Hastings kernel that again uses the EnKF to calculate the likelihood for new parameter values.
 This corresponds to one iteration of the (offline) ensemble MCMC strategy of \cite{Katzfuss2019} and \cite{drovandi22}.
 The resulting \emph{nested ensemble Kalman filter (NEnKF)} uses the same nesting approach as SMC$^2$, albeit with the particle filter over states replaced by the EnKF.
 Given the robustness of the EnKF over a particle filter in high-dimensional settings, we anticipate that the NEnKF will be of most benefit to practitioners working with models in which the number of static parameter components is small relative to the dimension of the hidden state process.
 Several examples of such a scenario are given in \cite{Katzfuss2019}.

-As with SMC$^2$, the resample-move step in the NEnKF is the main computational bottleneck, and we therefore aim to improve its efficiency through the use of a delayed-acceptance kernel \cite[e.g.][]{christen2005,Goli15,Banterle19} that first tries proposals using a simple $k$-nearest neighbour approximation to the observed data likelihood, that can be constructed dynamically using the current particle set.
-We also consider the case of nonlinear observation models, by using the EnKF to propagate the state process inside a particle filter.
-Unlike related approaches which use the EnKF as a proposal mechanism \citep[e.g.][]{bi15,tamboli2021}, our novel method allows for marginalising the latent state process between observation times.
+As with SMC$^2$, the resample-move step in the NEnKF is the main computational bottleneck.
+This can be alleviated at the expensive of inferential accuracy, for example, by calculating the likelihood over a moving window rather than the full time horizon \cite[\emph{e.g.}][]{delmoral2017biased} or by replacing the resample-move step with parameter particles sampled from a jittering kernel \cite[\emph{e.g.}][]{crisan18,fang2024}.
+In this work, we choose to improve the efficiency of the resample-move through the use of a delayed-acceptance kernel \cite[\emph{e.g.}][]{christen2005,Goli15,Banterle19} that first tries proposals using a simple $k$-nearest neighbour approximation to the observed data likelihood, that can be constructed dynamically using the current particle set.

+We also consider the case of nonlinear and non-Gaussian observation models, for which using the EnKF directly can lead to biased or inaccurate estimates of the filtering distribution \citep[\emph{e.g.}][]{zhang2010,saetrom2011,grooms2022}.
+In this case we propose to use the EnKF to propagate the state process inside the inner particle filter of an SMC$^2$ scheme, so that the bias in the enKF is corrected for via an appropriate weight function.
+Unlike related approaches which use the EnKF as a proposal mechanism inside a particle filter \citep[\emph{e.g.}][]{bi15,tamboli2021}, our novel method allows for marginalising the latent state process between observation times.

+Finally, we note that replacing the inner particle filter of SMC$^2$ with the ensemble Kalman filter has been proposed independently of our work by \cite{temfack25}.
+Unlike our approach, the main focus of their work is sequential inference for stochastic epidemic models, with the EnKF adapted to epidemic data by incorporating state-dependent observation variance, as is necessary for over-dispersed incidence counts.
+Additionally, and as in \cite{drovandi22}, an unbiased Gaussian density estimator is used to mitigate finite-sample effects.
+The nested use of the EnKF in \cite{temfack25} further underlines the possible computational gains of using the EnKF versus a vanilla SMC$^2$ implementation.

 The remainder of this paper is organised as follows.
 Section~\ref{sec:bg} introduces necessary background material on state-space models, the particle filter and SMC$^2$.
 Section~\ref{sec:KFinf} considers existing approaches to inference based on the EnKF.
 Section~\ref{sec:nest} outlines our proposed approach to the filtering problem and several extensions thereof.
 Applications of the proposed methodology are considered in Section~\ref{sec:app} and conclusions drawn in Section~\ref{sec:disc}.